hwayne/alloydocs/language/signatures.rst

 .. image:: img/self-relation.png

 Alloy can generate models where a relation points from an atom to itself, aka a "self-loop".
-For this reason we often want to add contraints to our model, such as :ref:`facts` or :ref:`predicates`.
+For this reason we often want to add constraints to our model, such as :ref:`facts` or :ref:`predicates`.

 .. note::